ShipEngine/connect-website/native-rendering/documents-designer/design-window.md

 ![Basic operations section](./images/basic-operations-section.png)

-Included here are basic operations on the document:
+Contains basic operations on the document:

 * **New** - create new blank label
 * **Open** - open label from drive
 * **Save** - save current carrier
 * **Save as** - save as .carrier
-* **Preview** - print preview
+* **Preview** - display preview
 * **Settings** - sample input data editor
 * **Save as** - save as archive .zip (all formats)

 ### New objects section

 ![New objects section](./images/new-object-section.png)

-Included here are actions for adding new objects to the document:
+Contains actions for adding new objects to the document:

 *  **Insert function** - field with function (expression)
 *  **Insert text** - field to render fixed text or data model property